andrewelkins/Laravel-4-Bootstrap/readme.md

 This is a Laravel 4 Bootstrap Application, and like the name, it has Twitter Bootstrap 2.2.2 and it comes as an example application to help you get started on using Laravel 4 :)

+Fork of a repo by [brunogaspar](https://github.com/brunogaspar) that no longer exists.

 ###How to install

 	git clone git://github.com/andrew13/Laravel-4-Bootstrap.git laravel